July 2020 Galapagos Islands Group Trip

 ✓ "Bluewater helped me out when I needed it most, the airline wouldn't let me board because of a Visa issue.
 They saved my butt" - Ray Tsusuki

-Trip Overview - "I have put together an epic trip to the Galapagos, where we will help people get incredible photos of hammerhead sharks, mantas, marine iguanas, penguins and more.
+Trip Overview - "I have put together an epic trip to the Galapagos, where we will help people get incredible photos of hammerhead sharks, mantas, penguins and more.
 I have picked a boat with the best possible itinerary for this purpose at the best time of year - this will truly be a trip of a lifetime." - Scott Gietler

-The unique and isolated islands of the Galapagos are home to truly extraordinary creatures: Schooling hammerheads and a large variety of other sharks, mantas, sea turtles, and sea lions, as well as endemic species such as penguins, marine iguanas, flightless cormorants, and extensive schools of fish.
+The unique and isolated islands of the Galapagos are home to truly extraordinary creatures: Schooling hammerheads and a large variety of other sharks, mantas, sea turtles, and sea lions, as well as endemic species such as penguins, flightless cormorants, and extensive schools of fish.

 Scott has done extensive research to choose the best possible time of year and route for this trip.
 He will be making sure photographers and non-photographers alike have an incredible trip.